ibm-cloud-docs/logs-router/target-log-analysis.md

 - `<MANAGEMENT-API-ENDPOINT>` is the {{site.data.keyword.logs_routing_full}} endpoint in the region where you plan to collect logs.
 For more information, see [Endpoints](/docs/logs-router?topic=logs-router-endpoints).
 Make sure to use the corresponding port.
 - `TENANT_NAME`: Name of the tenant.
 The name must be unique across all tenants for this account and can be up to 35 characters long.
 - `TARGET_NAME`: Name of the target destination.
-The name must be unique across all targets for this tenant and can be up to 35 characters long.
+The name must be unique across all targets in the region and can be up to 35 characters long.
+The value can only contain these characters: `a-z,0-9,-./`
 - `LOG_SINK_INGESTION_KEY`: The ingestion key of the target {{site.data.keyword.la_full_notm}} instance.
 - `LOG_SINK_CRN`: CRN of the target {{site.data.keyword.la_full_notm}} instance.
 - `LOG_SINK_INGESTION_ENDPOINT`: Full qualified ingestion endpoint for the log-sink.
 You can choose a public or a private ingestion endpoint.
 For more information, see [{{site.data.keyword.la_full_notm}} ingestion endpoints](/docs/log-analysis?topic=log-analysis-endpoints#endpoints_ingestion_public).